 The IETF Tools Team members and the team leader are appointed by the General Area Director.
-These volunteers develop tools to support all aspects of the work of the IETF.
-The team investigates open source tools that can help IETF participants work together more efficiently.
+The team investigates open source software tools to help IETF participants work together more efficiently.
 When no tools are available, the Tools Team designs, develops, and maintains custom tools.
-Whenever possible, standards-based solutions are greatly preferred.
+Whenever possible, standards-based solutions are greatly preferred..

 Tools Team members participate in a variety of ways.
-Daily, members participate in thetools-discuss mail list, exchanging ideas, answering questions, and collaborating with developers.
+Daily, members participate in the tools-discuss mail list, exchanging ideas, answering questions, and collaborating.
 Monthly, the Tools Team holds a conference call to discuss progress and plan for future steps and directions.
-Liaisons from the IESG, Communications, Secretariat, and RFC Editor join the call for information sharing and coordination.
+Liaisons from the Internet Engineering Steering Group (IESG), IETF communications, IETF Secretariat, and RFC Editor join the calls for information sharing and coordination.
 Finally, on the Saturday before each IETF meeting, the Tools Team hosts the IETF Code Sprint, where a day-long coding effort makes improvements to IETF tools.
-Participants are free to focus on topics of particular interest to them, thereby helping the tools grow organically.